Tottowich/OpenPCDet-linux/README.md

+# XR-Synthesizer
+`XR-Synthesizer` is a project which uses an Ouster OS0 lidar to detect humanbeings and objects to generate music.
+This fork has added compatability for live data preperation, visualization and detection.
 <img src="docs/open_mmlab.png" align="right" width="30%">

 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.
 It is also the official code release of [`[PointRCNN]`](https://arxiv.org/abs/1812.04244), [`[Part-A2-Net]`](https://arxiv.org/abs/1907.03670), [`[PV-RCNN]`](https://arxiv.org/abs/1912.13192), [`[Voxel R-CNN]`](https://arxiv.org/abs/2012.15712) and [`[PV-RCNN++]`](https://arxiv.org/abs/2102.00463).

 **Highlights**: